 A. I use the following mechanics and teach the specifics of their use in my workshops:

 - Chicken wire

-- Hydrating Floral Wraps, a floral sponge-wrap system designed by former florist Debbie DeMarse.
-The recyclable and compostable product is moistened and wrapped around cut stems of a bunch or bouquet of flowers to keep them hydrated.
+- Eco-Fresh Bouquet Eco-Wraps, a floral sponge-wrap system designed by former florist Debbie DeMarse.
+The recyclable and compostable product is moistened and wrapped around the cut stems of a bunch or a bouquet of flowers, to keep them hydrated.